josephdburdick/josephdburdick/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Joe
 ===========================================================================================================================

-I'm a Designer and Software Engineer who has been breaking/fixing things since 1999.
+A web guy with a keen eye on what's fly.

-My diverse experience covers a range of sectors, including retail, healthcare, and media, where I've consistently delivered innovative and user-centric digital solutions.
+My diverse experience spans 2 decades and covers a range of sectors, including retail, healthcare, and media, where I've consistently delivered innovative and user-centric digital solutions.
 My technical expertise is complemented by a profound understanding of various client needs and a knack for adapting to evolving technologies and design trends.

 * 🌍  I'm based in Brooklyn, NYC
 * ✉️  You can contact me at [josephdburdick@gmail.com](mailto:josephdburdick@gmail.com)